 Please contact your CLAC member centre with any questions or concerns.

-employees should refer to information on
+Federally regulated employees should refer to federal employment standards for information on job protections and available financial support.

 Additional Rewards for CLAC Members and Front-Line Workers

 As a CLAC member, you receive exclusive benefits that include access to great discounts and savings on a wide range of products and services through the My Rewards program.